-However, the presence of microorganisms and oxygen help to “recycle” organic matter much faster and more efficiently.
+However, the presence of microorganisms and oxygen helps to “recycle” organic matter much faster and more efficiently.

 THE PROBLEM WITH MODERN LANDFILLS

 Landfills still exist all over the world.
-They collect waste such as glass, food waste, plastic, paper and other products that could be easily recycled or composted.
+They collect waste such as glass, food waste, plastic, paper and other products which could be easily recycled or composted.

-Being overcrowded and anaerobic, they do not allow waste to biodegrade.
-As garbage is squeezed so tightly, it does not let much oxygen in.
+Being overcrowded and anaerobic, landfills do not allow waste to biodegrade.
+As garbage is squeezed so tightly, it doesn't let much oxygen in.

 Moreover, there are few, if any microorganisms in the landfills.
-They also do not receive enough moisture, nutrients and temperature to break organic matter down.
+They also receive very little moisture, nutrients and temperature to break organic matter down.